salvatorecordiano/cordiano.com/cordiano.com/_posts/2022-03-11-introducing-git-switch-and-git-restore.md

 git restore .
 ```

 The restore command will take the contents from `HEAD` by default.
-You can change this behavior, as shown in the following example.
+You can change this behavior, as shown in the following examples.

 ```
 # restore filename.ext from the commit with hash 049c0bb432